Increase Your Odds in Model RetrievalBy:

 Caution: Do not use this setup near power lines!
 Static will interfere with the signal and high voltage could put you at risk.

 Retrieving from a cornfield doesn't need to be as tough as you may think.
-Keep a few basics in mind: Corn is usually planted in rows 30-in. apart (a small percent age is in 20-in. rows).
+Keep a few basics in mind: Corn is usually planted in rows 30-in. apart (a small percent age is in 20-in. rows.
+(Most is stagger planted now, so there is no row to walk in.
+This makes it very hard to enter a field).
 It grows vertically.
 This means if your model lands in a cornfield, it will likely be in a nose-down attitude.
 Hold your antenna with the elements vertical.
 You'll get a stronger signal and you'll also be able to walk between the rows with less effort.
 [The editor finds retrieving in corn to be somewhat more strenuous than a stroll in the park.
 For one, a long-sleeved shirt is always appreciated, as corn becomes increasingly abrasive and nettlesome to your arms as it matures.
 Needless to say, take water along on your retrieval.
 Also, never begin a search into any surroundings like crops or woods without establishing prior means of regular contact with someone back at the flight line, via cell phone or two-way radio.
 Keep in mind that most of us are no longer spring chickens.]

 Final advice.
 Check your batteries.
 Check your system.
 Always have your receiver and antenna with you.
 Never give up!

 This article was originally published in the February 2002 issue of the Free Flight Digest is and being republished here with the permission of the NFFS and author.
-Any questions or comments should be directed to the author.
 For information on the NFFS and how to join, click here.